HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 {{ figure_markup(
   image="fonts-usage-of-font-display.png",
   caption="Usage of font-display.",
-  description="A bar chart showing the usage of the different font-display settings, on desktop and mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT2Q4hcDGGdclJH2ym0Pp_f8JWvYur_OQFQNkuScJyO7_ZCR1KPZsewL-mEZhxcuRFcde_Mxio8z_8P/pubchart?oid=654093509&format=interactive", sheets_gid="1485693069", sql_file="04_06.font_display_with_fcp.sql"
+  description="A bar chart showing the usage of the different font-display settings, on desktop and mobile: `swap` is used by 10.9% of desktop sites and 10.3% of mobile sites, `auto` is used by 5.2% and 5.6% respectively, `block` by 4.1% and 4.2% respectively, `fallback` by 0.9% for both, and finally `optional` is used by 0.3% of desktop sites and 0.1% of mobile sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT2Q4hcDGGdclJH2ym0Pp_f8JWvYur_OQFQNkuScJyO7_ZCR1KPZsewL-mEZhxcuRFcde_Mxio8z_8P/pubchart?oid=654093509&format=interactive", sheets_gid="1485693069", sql_file="04_06.font_display_with_fcp.sql"